-As difficult as it may be for some addicts to walk into a residential drug and alcohol treatment center, leaving without the continuum of care provided by an outpatient treatment or rehab program may prove even more challenging.
+As difficult as it may be for some addicts to walk into a residential drug and alcohol treatment center, leaving without the continuum of care provided by an outpatient rehab program may prove even more challenging.

 According to the National Institutes of Health (NIH), addiction is a chronic brain disease.
 After years of addiction and abuse, no brain can fully heal during an average stay in a residential treatment program, typically 30 to 90 days; it is simply not enough time.
 In addition, the NIH further describes addiction as a relapsing disease characterized by compulsive – and potentially life threatening – drug and alcohol urges.
 With these facts in mind, it’s easy to see how an outpatient drug or alcohol rehab program is critical to a successful recovery.